182d Fighter Squadron: Tactical Air Support

 The famous "triple null" F-100D 56-3000, while assigned to the 182d TFS in the early 1970s.

 In 1968, the Air National Guard began to retire its F-102s and the 182d was ordered to send their aircraft to Davis-Monthan AFB for storage at AMARC.
-In July, as part of the drawdown of continental fighter air defense, the 149th FIG was transferred from Aerospace Defense Command to Tactical Air Command (TAC), with the Group and 182d being re-designated as a Tactical Fighter Group and Squadron.
+In July, as part of the drawdown of continental fighter air defense, the 149th Group was transferred from ADC to TAC, with the Group and 182d being redesignated as a tactical fighter group and squadron.

-As an interim measure, the 182d Tactical Fighter Squadron was re-equipped with obsolescent F-84F Thunderjets by TAC.
+As an interim measure, the 182d Tactical Fighter Squadron was equipped with obsolescent F-84F Thunderjets.
 The squadron was the second-to-last ANG squadron to fly the F-84F.
 During the summer of 1971 the 182d began to receive F-100D/F Super Sabre tactical fighter bombers.
 The 182d was one of the first ANG squadrons to receive the Super Sabre, as most were being operated in South Vietnam at the time.
-The F-100s received by the squadron were aircraft being withdrawn from the 20th Tactical Fighter Wing at RAF Wethersfield and the 48th TFW at RAF Lakenheath, England.
+The F-100s received by the squadron were aircraft being withdrawn from the 20th Tactical Fighter Wing at RAF Wethersfield and the 48th Tactical Fighter Wing at RAF Lakenheath, England.

-RAF Wethersfield was being closed for flight operations and the 20th TFW being re-equipped with the new General Dynamics F-111 Aardvark at their new base, RAF Upper Heyford.
+RAF Wethersfield was being closed for flight operations and the 20th was being re-equipped with the new General Dynamics F-111 Aardvark at their new base, RAF Upper Heyford.

-The 48th TFW – a permanent resident at RAF Lakenheath after moving aircraft and personnel from Chaumont AB in France – was also preparing for the arrival of the F-111, but had to initially convert to F-4D Phantom IIs before their ultimate F-111 version – the F-111F – came available during 1977.

 The Super Sabre was used as a dedicated fighter-bomber later in its career, once the air-superiority role had been taken over by more modern aircraft, and the squadron trained in using the fighter for ground support.
 Beginning in 1975, the 182d began a NATO commitment, with squadron aircraft and personnel deploying to the United States Air Forces in Europe (USAFE) for Autumn Forge/Cold Fire/Reforger exercises.